-The contig export plugin can be accessed by clicking the 'Contigs' link in the Export section of the contents page of isolate databases.
+The contig export plugin can be accessed by expanding the 'Export' section and clicking the 'Contigs' link in the contents page of isolate databases.

 Alternatively, it can be accessed following a query by clicking the 'Contigs' button in the Export section at the bottom of the results table.